Large-Scale Velocity Dispersion and the Cosmic Web: The Emergence of velocity dispersion from shell-crossing

 \section{The Emergence of velocity dispersion from shell-crossing}

-In this section, we discuss how velocity dispersion in the cold dark matter fluid emerges as cosmological structures form -- on the largest scales in the form of the four well defined distinct classes of cosmic web environments: voids, walls, filaments and nodes.
-We also explain how its strength and anisotropy is related to the scale and class of these structures.
+In this section, we discuss how velocity dispersion in the CDM fluid emerges as cosmological structures form -- on the largest scales in the form of the four well-defined distinct classes of cosmic web environments: voids, walls, filaments and nodes.
+We also explain how its strength and anisotropy are related to the scale and class of these structures.